syncfusion-content/gantt-sdk-docs/gantt-sdk/winui/kanban/cards.md

 ## Card selection

 The SfKanban control supports selecting a single card or multiple cards at a time and performing drag-and-drop operations on the selection.
 The selection mode is configured through the `CardSelectionType` property.
-The `CardSelectionType` property accepts the values `Single` and `Multiple`.
+The `CardSelectionType` property accepts the values `Single`, `Multiple` and `None`.

 ### Single card selection